aleshaleksey/fansys23/06-abilities.md

 **Special**:
 - This ability must be taken separately for each movement modality.
 - Flash step cannot be used with "dig" speed, "swim" speed or "cosmic" speed.

+**Limitation**:
-- This ability cannot be used when wearing heavy armour.
+- Flash Step cannot be used when wearing heavy armour.
+- The SP dice cost of Flash Step is doubled when wearing medium armour other than "Full Padded" and "Full Leather" armour.

 **Prerequisites**: 6 SP dice and 4 MP dice total.